 Regular Show has Skips.
 In general, he's good at everything.

 Deconstructed in one episode, where Skips is shown to be horrendously computer-impaired.

 Also, Rigby's little brother Don fits this trope perfectly.
 He is a successful accountant who is a large contrast to his groundskeeper brother.

 Brian Boitano is presented as The Ace on South Park, despite never appearing on the show.
 According the musical number about him in South Park: Bigger, Longer & Uncut, he has magical fire-breath and once punched out Khublai Khan.
 He does appear in the 1995 "Spirit of Christmas" short, though only to give An Aesop speech.

-Spongebob Squarepants has 3 of them.
-Spongebob is this compared to Squidward, as are Mr. Krabs to Plankton and Squillium to Squidward.
+Spongebob Squarepants has 4 of them.
+Spongebob is this compared to Squidward, as are Mr. Krabs to Plankton, Squilliam to Squidward and Sandy to basically everyone.